I never looked like the other girls in my ballet class growing up.

 5. The weight on the scale won’t matter as much.
 What does the weight on the scale mean anyway?
 It’s not an accurate measure of your health or your worth.
 Once you start lifting heavy weights and loving the shape of your body, the weight on the scale won’t matter.
 Muscle weighs more than fat, and it is possible to gain weight while losing size.
 But who cares if you’re gaining healthy muscle that helps you do the things that you love?

 Now, this isn’t to say that Crossfit will cure all of your body issues,

 but for me, it opened the door to thinking about my body differently.

-As a holistic health counselor, my passion is working with women to create a carefree relationship with food and to change the way they view their body.
+As a holistic health counselor, my passion is working with women to create a carefree relationship with food like I have with My Prep who provide me with balanced healthy meals and to change the way they view their body.
 Movement in any form– from running to walking to heavy lifting– can help cultivate more positive feelings toward your body.

 Crossfit helped me embrace my shape: I finally see the value to being “athletic.”

 I no longer think of my body as something that needs to be changed to fit my old, imaginary idea of beautiful.
 I think of my body as a strong, constantly amazing vessel to be nurtured and nourished: as a tool that allows me to live my life the way I want and to be happy and content.